-Moreover, with no inner tube to puncture, a tubeless tyre can be run at a lower pressure.
+Moreover, with no inner tube and therefore no risk of pinch punctures, a tubeless tyre can be run at a lower pressure.
 This provides increased comfort as there is more cushioning from the tyre.
 Tubeless tyres, in our experience, provide exceptional comfort with a compliant and supple ride that surpasses most clincher tyre and inner tube combinations.

-However, while this ability to run lower pressures is obviously appealing to mountain bikers, where it brings about increased grip and eliminates pinch flats, traditional road cyclists are unlikely to be interested in dropping pressure in narrow tyres.
+However, while this ability to run lower pressures is appealing to mountain bikers, who appreciate the increased grip and elimination of pinch flats, traditional road cyclists are unlikely to be interested in dropping pressure in narrow tyres.
 If your track pump only knows 120 psi, then the advantages of tubeless might be lost on you.

 In our experience, a tubeless tyre is best run 10-20 psi lower than an equivalent clincher tyre with no degradation in performance.
-As the trend moves towards wider tyres though, being able to safely run reduced pressures makes a lot more sense, and the prevalence of endurance bikes with 28mm and wider tyres, and gravel and adventure bikes with even wider tyres, will make a strong argument for tubeless.
+As the trend moves towards wider tyres though, being able to safely run reduced pressures makes a lot more sense.
+The prevalence of endurance bikes with 28mm and wider tyres, and gravel and adventure bikes with even wider tyres, make a strong argument for tubeless.

 Are there any downsides?

 Unfortunately, there are a few downsides to converting to road tubeless.
-Simple wheel and tyre choice is one obstacle, but matters are improving all the time.
+You don't have quite as wide a choice of wheels and tyres, but that has improved dramatically in the last couple of years.
 Many wheel manufacturers now offer tubeless compatible wheelsets, with some providing dual compatibility with regular clincher tyres, providing an ideal upgrade path.
 If you’ve bought a new bike recently, it might very well have tubeless-ready rims.

-While wheel choice has improved, tyre choice is currently severely restricted and is really the big hurdle to converting to tubeless.
+While wheel choice has improved, tyre choice is still a bit restricted and is really the big hurdle to converting to tubeless.
 The tyre company showing the most interest, and commitment, is German company Schwalbe.
 I’ve been really impressed with their recent tyres, and there’s very little weight penalty or difference in ride quality.
-Other choices include Vittoria, Bontrager, but so far Continental, Michelin etc have shown little interest in offering tubeless tyres.
+Other choices include Vittoria, Bontrager, but so far big players such as Continental and Michelin have shown little interest in offering tubeless tyres.

 Most critically, installing a tubeless tyre isn’t quite as straightforward as popping an inner tube in.
-It’s not helped by a lack of one standard that all tyre and rim manufacturers are adhering to, leading to some compatibility issues between certain combinations of rim and tyre.
-As well as a tubeless tyre, you need a compatible rim which might involve fitting a special rim strip, a tubeless valve (and it needs to be long enough and threaded so you can get the pump onto) and a bottle of sealant.
+That’s not helped by a lack of a single unified standard that all tyre and rim manufacturers adhere to, leading to some compatibility issues between certain combinations of rim and tyre.
+As well as a tubeless tyre, you need a compatible rim which might involve fitting a special rim strip, a tubeless valve (and it needs to be long enough and threaded so you can get the pump on it) and a bottle of sealant.

 A tubeless tyre isn’t invincible.
-The latex can deal with most smaller holes but anything big, like a slash or cut, will require a replacement inner tube.
-So you still need to carry a spare tube (or two) with you.
+The sealant can deal with most smaller holes but anything big, like a slash or cut, will require you to fit an inner tube, so you still need to carry a spare or two.
 To be fair to tubeless, any cut of a reasonable size would also cause a puncture in a tubed setup.

 Converting to tubeless: a brief guide